JaideepPrasad/Data-Science/Machine Learning/Classifier/README.md

 #### Data Preprocessing:
    - Missing Data:
-      - there is missing data inthis dataset, we can test different imputers to see which one is the best in this case
+      - there is missing data in this dataset, we can test different imputers to see which one is the best in this case
    - Data Encoding:
-      - encode categotical data
+      - encode categorical data
    - Feature Scaling:
       - normalize columns such as loan amount and applicant income to prevent discrimination
    - Feature Selections: